Honeynut squash: Attributes

-The honeynut squash is a pureline cultivar derived from a cross between the butternut (Cucurbita moschata) and buttercup (C. maxima) squashes.
+The honeynut squash is derived from a cross between the butternut (Cucurbita moschata) and buttercup (C. maxima) squashes.
 The squash has the butternut's traditional bell shape but is smaller, darker-fleshed and skinned, and has a smooth, thin, edible skin.
 The skin is dark tan to orange, also referred to as a "deep honey color".
 The color of the skin as well as the sweetness of the flesh is what gives the variety its name.
 One unusual feature bred into the squash is its color change as it ripens; unlike most squash, the honeynut is a deep green for most of its eight-week ripening process (resembling zucchini in color), and turns honey-colored on the vine in the last few weeks.
 The orange fleshy pulp is firm and moist with a smooth, even texture.
 There is a small seed cavity in the bulbous end, containing stringy pulp and flat, cream-colored seeds.
 The flavor is more prominent and sweeter than butternut squash, and similarly nut-like.
 The squash averages 2.5 to 4 in in width, and 4 to 5 in inches in length.